Open-NET-Libraries/Open.Collections/Trie/README.md

 ## Implementation

-`Trie<TKey, TValue` and `ConcurrentTrie<TKey, TValue>` are simple implementations that when possible use a length optimization when initially the looking up the value.
+`Trie<TKey, TValue` and `ConcurrentTrie<TKey, TValue>` are simple implementations.
 These implementations do not support deletion or modification.

 ## Structure